teochewthunder/js-tetris/README.md

     - A div with the id `grid`.
         - A div that contains the current block.
 (JavaScript generated)
         - 20 divs (styled using `row`) of 10 divs each.
 Each of these sub-divs is styled with the CSS class `square`.
+    - A div with the id `footer`.
+        - Three divs, each with the CSS class `footer`.
+        - The first and second div contain a round button for Rotate and Start/Stop functions.
+        - The third div has another div styled using `pad`.
+This has Pause, Left, Right and Down functions.
 ## CSS
+- For `grid`.
+This caters for a 20 x 10 square grid.
+    - `row`.
+20 pixels height, fills entire width.
+        - `square`.
+20 pixels height and width.
+10 of these should fit in `row`.
+        - Each `square` potentially has a `before` psuedoselector if styled with a color. (`red`, `lime`, `purple`, `yellow`, `cyan`, `white`)
+    - `pauseScreen` and `stopScreen`.
+Has a `before` pseudoselector with translucent black background and white text.
+Invisible by default.
+- For `movingBlock`.

 ## JavaScript
 ### Properties